stembl/stembl.github.io/portfolio.md

 ---

-Systems Engineer with a passion for innovation.
-More than 10 years experience in analysis, modeling, and design of complex systems from submarine sonar to servers.
+Innovative and passionate Design Engineer with over 10 years of experience in mechanical design, analysis, and modeling.
+Proven ability to drive cost-effective, cutting-edge solutions in high-performance industries, including energy storage, data centers, and precision engineering.
+Skilled at leading cross-functional teams to develop industry-leading hardware solutions.

 ---